 Thin the lighter shade of yellow with water, a bit at a time, until a knife run through the center disappears in a count of 5-8 seconds.
 Cover with a damp dish towel and let sit for several minutes.
 Stir gently to pop any large air bubbles.

 Dip the circle cookies into the thinned icing, lightly scraping the excess icing (but not the cookie) on the side of the bowl.
 (You can repeat this until you get the coverage you like.)
 Give the cookie a gentle shake to smooth the icing.
 Use a toothpick for popping large air bubbles.
 Set aside to dry for at least 1 hour.

 [Note: circles are notoriously tricky to outline, so the dip method, rather than outline and fill, works well for this shape.]

 Place some of the darker yellow icing in a piping bag fitted with a #2 icing tip.
 Squiggle some icing onto the middle of each larger cookie.
 Place the circle cookie on top.

 Use the same icing to outline sun rays in triangle shapes and as straight lines.
 Thin the remaining icing with water, a little thinner than the light yellow icing.
 You’ll want to drop a ribbon of icing back into the bowl and have it disappear in a count of 2-3 seconds.
-If the icing it too thin, add sifted powdered sugar to thicken and try again.
+If the icing is too thin, add sifted powdered sugar to thicken it and try again.

 Pour the thinned icing into a squeeze bottle and fill in the outlined triangles.
 Use a toothpick to guide to edges and pop large air bubbles.

 For the “You are My Sunshine” wording cookies, outline and fill the entire cookie in the darker yellow icing.
-Let dry at least one hour, then add the wording in black and a pink heart with the same icing tips as above.
+Let dry for at least one hour, then add the wording in black and a pink heart with the same icing tips as above.